katieirenec/plans_diffcontexts/Plans-Experiment/_sources/index.rst

 Welcome to the Programming Plans Experiment.
 Thank you for participating.

-Please complete the activities below, in order from top to bottom.
+Please complete each activity, in order.
+Use the arrows at the bottom of the page to navigate between activities.

-The arrows at the bottom of the page will move you between activities.
-Note that when taking timed tests, you won't be able to change pages.
+Note that when you take a timed test, you won't be able to change pages.

-Another way to navigate is to click on the words "Home Page" in the upper left to return to this index page, and then select an activity to complete.
+Please start the experiment by clicking the arrow on the bottom right of this page.

 Pretest
 :::::::::::::::::::::::::::::::